cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-function.md

 :   `VOLATILE` indicates that the function value can change even within a single table scan, so no optimizations can be made.
 Relatively few database functions are volatile in this sense; some examples are `random()`, `timeofday()`.
 But note that any function that has side-effects must be classified volatile, even if its result is quite predictable, to prevent calls from being optimized away; an example is `setval()`.

-LEAKPROOF
+**`LEAKPROOF`**

-:   `LEAKPROOF` indicates that the function has no side effects.
+`LEAKPROOF` indicates that the function has no side effects.
 It reveals no information about its arguments other than by its return value.
 For example, a function that throws an error message for some argument values but not others, or that includes the argument values in any error message, is not leakproof.
 This affects how the system executes queries against views created with the `security_barrier` option or tables with row level security enabled.
 The system will enforce conditions from security policies and security barrier views before any user-supplied conditions from the query itself that contain non-leakproof functions, in order to prevent the inadvertent exposure of data.
 Functions and operators marked as leakproof are assumed to be trustworthy, and may be executed before conditions from security policies and security barrier views.
 In addition, functions which do not take arguments or which are not passed any arguments from the security barrier view or table do not have to be marked as leakproof to be executed before security conditions.
 See [CREATE VIEW](/docs/sql-statements/sql-statement-create-view.md).
 This option can only be set by the superuser.

 CALLED ON NULL INPUT
 RETURNS NULL ON NULL INPUT
-STRICT
+**`STRICT`**

-:   `CALLED ON NULL INPUT` (the default) indicates that the function will be called normally when some of its arguments are null.
+`CALLED ON NULL INPUT` (the default) indicates that the function will be called normally when some of its arguments are null.
 It is then the function author's responsibility to check for null values if necessary and respond appropriately.
 :    `RETURNS NULL ON NULL INPUT` or `STRICT` indicates that the function always returns null whenever any of its arguments are null.
 If this parameter is specified, the function is not run when there are null arguments; instead a null result is assumed automatically.

 [EXTERNAL] SECURITY INVOKER